quince-science/QuinCe/Documentation/ForCoders/Overview.md

 When the application starts, a special `ResourceManager` object is created.
 This is a singleton class accessed through `ResourceManager.getInstance()` and provides access to all aspects of the application configuration that are not linked to any specific entities (instruments, users etc.) in the system.
 It also provides access to a `DataSource` through which database connections can be obtained.

 ## Instruments
-The instrument is central entity that users will work with in the application, and the first thing a new user must define.
+The instrument is the central entity that users will work with in the application, and the first thing a new user must define.
 The configuration of an instrument is stored across a number of database tables reflecting its various component parts (from an application standpoint).
 However, when you retrieve an `Instrument` object from the database, it will contain all these parts so multiple requests for them are not required.

 The components of an Instrument in QuinCe are as follows: